Strain Requirements

 Overview

-Preparing bacteria for submission to MicrobesNG is easy - we provide tubes containing a buffer, which inactivates the cells and stabilises the DNA.
-The buffer also effectively inactivates pathogens so you can send bacterial samples from around the world, hassle free.
-GMO’s and CL/BSL-3 strains accepted Ship at ambient temperature, through regular post
+Preparing strains for submission to MicrobesNG is easy - we provide tubes containing a buffer, which inactivates the cells and stabilises the DNA.
+The buffer also effectively inactivates pathogens so you can send samples from around the world, hassle free.

-We do not grow your bacteria - instead, we extract DNA directly from the material that you send.
+We do not grow your strains - instead, we extract DNA directly from the material that you send.
 For this reason, you need to send between 4 x 109 to 6 x 109 cells, or a pellet that weighs between 30 and 50 mg when wet.

 This protocol will give you some pointers on how to: